spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 The data analysis plugins are meant to aid quick-look analysis of both 3D and 1D spectroscopic data.
-In many cases, functions can be applied to `~specutils.Spectrum1D` objects, which include both 3D and 1D datasets.
+In many cases, functions can be applied to `~specutils.Spectrum` objects, which include both 3D and 1D datasets.
 Plugins that are specific to 1D spectra are described in more detail under :ref:`Specviz: Data Analysis Plugins <specviz-plugins>`.
 In many cases, these capabilities can be further applied on a per spaxel basis